 Threat Intelligence Information pertaining to the nature of a threat or the actions a threat may be known to be perpetrating.
 May also include "indicators of compromise" related to a given threat's actions, as well as a "course of action" describing how to remediate the given threat action.
 DevSecOps Foundation Threat Modeling A method that ranks and models potential threats so that the risk can be understood and mitigated in the context of the value of the application(s) to which they pertain.
-Time to Market The period of time between when an idea is Time to Value Measure of the time it takes for the business to realize value from a feature or service.
+DevSecOps Foundation Time to Market The period of time between when an idea is conceived and when it is available to customers.
+DevOps Leader Time to Value Measure of the time it takes for the business to realize value from a feature or service.
 DevOps Foundation, DevSecOps Foundation Time Tracking Tools that allow for time to be tracked, either against individual issues or other work or project types.
-Site Reliability Engineering Time-box Certified Agile F Maximum duration of a Scrum event.
-Certified Agile F Owner, Certified Service Manager Toil A kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value.
-Site Reliability Engineering Tool This class describes tools that orchestrate, automate, simulate and monitor EUT's and infrastructures.
+Site Reliability Engineering Time-box Maximum duration of a Scrum event.
+Certified Agile Process Owner, Certified Agile Service Manager Toil A kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value.
+Site Reliability Engineering Тооі This class describes tools that orchestrate, automate, simulate and monitor EUT's and infrastructures.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Toolchain A philosophy that involves using an integrated set of complimentary task specific tools to automate an end to end process (vs. a single-vendor solution).
 DevOps Foundation Touch Time In a Lean Production system the The touch time is the time that the product is actually being worked on, and value is being added.
 DevOps Leader Tracing Tracing provides insight into the performance and health of a deployed application, tracking each function or microservice which handles a given request.
 Site Reliability Engineering Traffic Volume The amount of data sent and received by visitors to a service (e.g. a website or API).
 Site Reliability Engineering